2014 Rockland Federation Mission to Cuba

 Experience Jewish Cuba with the Jewish Federation of Rockland County, February 5-12, 2014.
 Visit and interact with Cuba’s Jews from Havana, Santa Clara, Cienfuegos and Trinidad.
 For more information on this once-in-a-lifetime experience click on the links at right or contact Diane Sloyer, Executive Director at (845) 362-4200 ext 133 / firstname.lastname@example.org

-Missions are overwhelming – there is really no other way to describe them.
-They are short in time and packed with content.
-Participants are generally sleep deprived and emotional from the minute they hit the ground!
-Having just returned from the 2nd Jewish Federation Lily Steuer ATID Leadership Mission, I have been asked, “What was the highlight for you?”
+After returning from the 2nd Jewish Federation Lily Steuer ATID Leadership Mission I was asked, “What was the highlight for you?”
 My standard (and truthful) answer: “Everything was unbelievable.
 One site visit better than the next.
 An amazing group of people…” But there were several components of this particular mission that made it extremely special.

 Our first day was spent in the north.
 Visiting the Bea Kramer Center in Kiriyat Ata is always a highlight since the walls are adorned with the names of many generous Rocklanders.
 In addition to the opportunity to tour the center and interact with the immigrant, poor, elderly participants who rely on this center for the contact with the outside world, we were there to dedicate a beauty salon in the name of Lily Steuer who funds this mission with an endowment left in her memory to the Federation.